sunrise and bright clouds

 14Then one of the twelve, called Judas Iscariot, went unto the chief priests, 15and said unto them, What will ye give me, and I will deliver him unto you?
 And they covenanted with him for thirty pieces of silver.
 16And from that time he sought opportunity to betray him.

 It may have been Judas’ anger at Mary’s pouring out the ointment on Jesus that triggered his going to the Jewish leaders to betray Him.
 They offered Judas thirty pieces of silver, and he took it.
 The prophet Zechariah foresaw this day when he wrote, “And I said unto them, If ye think good, give me my price; and if not, forbear.
 So they weighed for my price thirty pieces of silver” (Zechariah 11:12).
-Judas’ covetous failure to show value to the Lord Jesus stands in complete contrast with the love and devotion shown to Him by Mary.
+Judas’ covetous failure to show value to the Lord Jesus stands in complete contrast to the love and devotion shown to Him by Mary.

 17Now the first day of the feast of unleavened bread the disciples came to Jesus, saying unto him, Where wilt thou that we prepare for thee to eat the passover?